Zimbabwe battles extreme challenges:

 - A devastating AIDS epidemic leaving a generation of orphaned children

-- the constant threat of disease from lack of clean water, basic hygiene, and nutritious food
+- the constant threat of disease from lack of clean water and basic hygiene

 - widespread food shortages and malnutrition

-The United Nations consistently ranks Zimbabwe among the lowest of 187 nations for quality of life.
+The United Nations consistently ranks Zimbabwe among the lowest of all nations for quality of life.

 Zaka is a hilly rural region of about 200,000 people in southern Zimbabwe.
-Most people are subsistence farmers, but the area is dry and crop yields are very often poor.
-There is little economic activity, and it is difficult to see how many people even survive.
+Most people are subsistence farmers, but the area is dry and crop yields are generally poor.
+There is little economic activity and it is difficult to see how many people survive.